SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 This target is interpreted to cover research about reducing deaths and injuries from road traffic accidents.
 Improvement to road/vehicle safety generally is not considered relevant unless it is connected to health - the reducing injury/death focus is evident in the target and the High-level Political Forum thematic review for SDG 3 (<a id="HLPF">[ECESA plus members, 2017](#f21)</a>).
 Improving road safety generally is covered in SDG 11.2.

 This query consists of 1 phrase.
-Originally, a second phrase was included about improving `survival` , however the relevant results are minimal; the majority discussing `survival` are not about road traffic safety (instead about e.g. biomedical, or  wildlife).
+Originally, a second phrase was included about improving `survival`, however the relevant results are minimal; the majority discussing `survival` are not about road traffic safety (instead about e.g. biomedical, or  wildlife).

+We also considered using terms for wildlife roadkills, biodiversity etc. in the NOT-phrase to exclude results about the impact of traffic accidents on animals, but it proved too hard to isolate them from accidents that also (potentially) affect humans.

-The basic structure is *traffic/road users + mortality/morbidity + action*
+The basic structure is *traffic/road users + mortality/morbidity + action + accidents etc.*

 In the *action* terms, `limit$` is not included (only `limiting`) as mostly used for city limits or speed limits. `improv*` was added as an action term - although the focus is on reducing accidents, a number of works talk about e.g. "improving mortality outcomes". `prevent*` is not used to reduce results generally talking about "preventable deaths", rather than prevention.
 In the *traffic* terms, `vehicle OR driver OR car OR cars` are combined with `accident OR crash...` because these terms are used in a biomedical or general context not to do with traffic (e.g. "xyz works as a vehicle for delivery of the drug"; "car T cells"; "x is a driver of y"). `intersection$` was considered but removed as it mostly added noise from metaphorical use of intersection (e.g. between two subject areas).